Your water heater is a staple in your home…which you don’t often think about until there’s something wrong with it.

 Although you can help prolong the life of your water heater by annual maintenance, sometimes it does need a repair by a professional.
 However, with usage strain and the age of the tank, eventually, your water heater will need to be replaced.
 If your water heater is getting on in years, it’s best to look out for the warning signs it needs to be replaced before it breaks down altogether, leaving you without hot water.

 If you are unsure how old your water heater is, you can check the serial number listed on the manufacturer’s sticker.
 This number will start with a letter, followed by a series of numbers.
-The first 2 numbers indicate the year of the manufacture date.
+The first two numbers indicate the year of the manufacture date.

 If your hot water comes out with a rusty flavour or a red tint, it could be from rust inside of your water heater.
-Like all metals, the metal inside your hot water tank can rust with time, leaving you with rusty water which is simply unsafe and should be replaced as soon as possible.
+Like all metals, the metal inside your hot water tank can rust with time, leaving you with rusty water which may be unsafe and should be replaced as soon as possible.